Private 1st Class Walter S. Brinton (1917–1944)

 Stateside Training

 The 29th Infantry Division had originally been composed entirely of men from National Guard units (primarily those from Maryland and Virginia, but also a handful from Pennsylvania and Washington, D.C.).
 However, the division was federalized on February 3, 1941.
-Many of the original guardsmen remained even as men from other parts of the country (like Brinton) joined the division.
+Many of the original guardsmen remained even as men from other parts of the country, like Brinton, joined the division.

-After Brinton joined the unit, the 116th Infantry Regiment went on maneuvers in the Carolinas in July 1942 and moved to Camp Blanding, Florida, in August.
-According to the Individual Military Service Record filled out by his mother for the State of Delaware Public Archives Commission, Brinton moved to Camp Kilmer, New Jersey, in September 1942 and went overseas that same month.
-Indeed, the 29th Infantry Division arrived at Camp Kilmer in September 1942.
+The 29th Infantry Division arrived at Camp Kilmer, New Jersey, in September 1942.
 The 116th Infantry Regiment boarded the ocean liner turned troopship R.M.S.
 Queen Mary at the New York Port of Embarkation on September 26, 1942, shipping out the following morning.

 Training in the United Kingdom

 The transatlantic voyage was marred by an accident on October 2, 1942, in which the Queen Mary collided with and sank an escorting cruiser—H.M.S.
 Curacoa—with heavy loss of life.
-The following day, the Queen Mary arrived in Greenock, Scotland.
+The following day, Queen Mary arrived in Greenock, Scotland.

 The 29th Infantry Division began amphibious training in September 1943.
 In the months that followed, the division participated in a series of exercises including simulated landings at Slapton Sands, England.
 At the same time, on the other side of the English Channel, the Germans were rapidly building up fortifications, obstacles, and minefields on the coast of the countries that they occupied.

-Allied planners selected the 116th Infantry Regiment to spearhead the 29th Infantry Division landings on the western portion of Omaha Beach on D-Day, with Company “A” assigned to sector “Dog Green,” near Vierville-sur-Mer.
+Allied planners selected the 116th Infantry Regiment to spearhead the 29th Infantry Division landings on the western portion of Omaha Beach on D-Day, with Company “A” assigned to sector Dog Green, near Vierville-sur-Mer.
 Company “A” was the lead company in 1st Battalion and scheduled to land with the first wave of infantry to hit the beach.

 In his book, Sand & Steel: The D-Day Invasions and the Liberation of France, Peter Caddick-Adams wrote: